 - Keyloggers and data eavesdropping.

-As with any enterprise security implementation, a zero trust model comes with challenges.
-These challenges must be considered when an organization decides to migrate current systems to a zero trust model.
+As with any enterprise security implementation, a zero-trust model comes with challenges.
+These must be considered when deciding to migrate current systems to zero trust.
 Every organization has its unique requirements, so challenges depend on its architecture plan and design.

 Technology Behind Zero Trust

 Administrators can choose a preferred vendor when deploying zero trust, but the technology must follow standards set out by best practices.
 Administrators must also properly configure the technology for it to be effective.